By Rev Dr Ed & Janice Hird

 As we write this article, we are preparing to teach other marriage seminars with Bishop Emmanuel of the Kibungo Diocese in Eastern Rwanda,

-Hosted by the dynamic Anglican Bishop Nathan Gasatura, we are looking forward to seeing many more marriage transformed through revolutionary love.
+It was a joy to see many marriages transformed through revolutionary love.
 Rwanda, having suffered so deeply in the 1994 genocide, is very open to the message of Jesus’ love and forgiveness for all.
-Please keep us in your prayers and thoughts.
+Thank you for your prayers and thoughts.